joseluistello/luistello.github.io/_posts/2021-06-24-semiconductors-part1.md

 > **For you**, the project consists on understanding how the industry works, his performance over the years and why not, pick the opportunity to invest in the semiconductor industry.

 ---
-Let's begin with the first main point... **the business models.**

-In order to understand the complexity around the industry, we need an overview of the process for creating an IC'S
+Let's begin with the first main point... **the business models.** In order to understand the complexity around the industry, we need an overview of the process for creating an IC'S

 ![Index](/images/semiconductores/process.png)

-*As wee see, there are many steps.
-But We can categorize the whole process in three major business models.*
+> *As wee see, there are many steps.
+But we can categorize the whole process in three major business models.*

 ![Index](/images/semiconductores/HD.png)